jcornaz/islands-on-map/README.md

 However, as I'm not applying for the job position, I can change the points of the tasks I don't like.
 For instance I'll go for [Ktor](https://github.com/ktorio/ktor) instead of SpringBoot.

+### Status
+This project is discontinued and I will no longer work on it.

+**Here are the two main reasons:**

+1. After working on it a little bit I realized how bad was the assignement:
+    1. It lacks use-case.
+I had a hard time to guess or invent (even an imaginary) motivation for such service.
+Therefore it is very hard to end up with good design and good tests, since it is not possible to use BDD and be use-case oriented.
+    2. Requested API is not RESTful, and it is hard to make it a good fit for a REST service while keeping the task interesting.
+(RPC would have been slightly better, but again I lack relevant use-case in order to be able to create a good design)
+2. Besides theses problems, I also lost interest for the task.
+Somehow the problem is "solved" for me.
+    1. I provided the main endpoints
+    2. I experimented what I wanted with Ktor, Protobuf, Neo4J and Spek.
+    3. I wrote the island dectection algorith, which is the only "complex" part.
+It pass the tests and I don't see how, nor have interest to improve it.
+    4. My time is limited, and I have more interesting project/challenges to work on.

 ### Assignment
 #### Concept
 A *map* is a a collection of *tiles*